flowykk/iOS-hse/ddrakhmanovPW2/readme.md

   Capturing `self` strongly in a closure can lead to a situation, when two or more objects have strong references to each other, preventing them from being deallocated when they are no longer needed.
 This can result a memory leak, because the objects will not be able to be released from the memory.
 By capturing `self` weakly, we break this strong reference, allowing the objects to be deallocated from the memory when they are no longer in use.
 So we can work safely without memory leaks.

 ### Question 5: What does clipsToBounds mean?
-**_developer.apple.com_** says: "clipsToBounds is a Boolean value that determines whether subviews are confined to the bounds of the view".
+**_developer.apple.com_** says: "`clipsToBounds` is a Boolean value that determines whether subviews are confined to the bounds of the view".
+It works the next way:
 - setting to `true` implies that the view will clip any subviews that are drawn outside of its own bounds.
 So, if a subview is partly or completely outside the bounds of its parent view, the part of the subview that is outside those bounds will not be visible.
 - setting to `false` means that the subviews will be drawn outside of the parent view's bounds, and they will be fully visible regardless of their position.